project-poodle/poodle/design.md

   ECDSA key.

-A Poodle node is added to a Poodle cluster by a message containing the __poodle.cluster.membership__ domain, the Poodle node public key, a 'UPDATE' operation, and a timestamp, signed by the Poodle cluster private key.
+A Poodle node is added to a Poodle cluster by a message containing the __cluster.consensus:node__ scheme, the Poodle node public key, a 'UPDATE' operation, and a timestamp, signed by the Poodle cluster private key.

-A Poodle node is removed from a Poodle cluster by a message containing the __poodle.cluster.membership__ domain, the Poodle node public key, a 'CLEAR' operation, and a timestamp, signed by the Poodle cluster private key.
+A Poodle node is removed from a Poodle cluster by a message containing the __cluster.consensus:node__ scheme, the Poodle node public key, a 'CLEAR' operation, and a timestamp, signed by the Poodle cluster private key.